 -EMPG 2nd semiannual cumulative Progress Report due to TDEM, Emergency Management Support Section

--4th Quarter Financial Report (July–Sept.) due to TDEM, EMPG Accountant, Emergency Management Support Section
+- FY 2019 EMPG 4th Quarter Financial Report (July–Sept.) due to TDEM, EMPG Auditor, Emergency Management Support Section

--FY 2018 FEMA Quarterly Metrics Template due to TDEM, Emergency Management Support Section (Templates will be emailed with proper instructions to all jurisdictions).
+- FY 2019 4th Quarter FEMA Quarterly Metrics Template due to TDEM, Grant Technician, Emergency Management Support Section

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Division of Emergency Management Texas Department of Public Safety